Search results

 Finding the Best High Schools, Part Two: Low-Income Stigma

-Jay Matthews: Consider this high-minded conclusion in their report: A successful high school should show high levels of student achievement, graduate almost all of its students and not let any demographic subgroup suffer at the expense of others.
+Consider this high-minded conclusion in their report: A successful high school should show high levels of student achievement, graduate almost all of its students and not let any demographic subgroup suffer at the expense of others.
 In a perfect world, I would not dispute that.
-But in the real world that means C. … Continue reading Finding the Best High Schools, Part Two: Low-Income Stigma
+But in the real world that means C. Leon King High School in Tampa does not belong on the best schools list because of its high dropout rate and low average test scores, even though Newsweek ranked it 73rd in the country in AP and IB test participation last year.

 Montessori Goes Mainstream